ava-tan/cornell-bjj/documents/design-journey.md

 ## Site's Purpose (Milestone 1)
 > Tell us the purpose of the website and what it is all about.

+The website's purpose is to educate potential new members about what jiu jitsu is and what the club is.
+Through the website, the club wants to make jiu jitsu more accessible to a larger audience, especially at Cornell.

 ## Client Meeting Notes (Milestone 1)
 > Include your notes/minutes from the client meeting, an email they sent you, or whatever you used to keep track of what was discussed at the meeting.